msjimc/AgileStructure/guide/downloadingOptionalFiles.md

 <hr />

 In both cases, the genome option is selected to obtain data for the entire genome, while the format is set using the ```selected fields from primary and related tables``` and ```tsv (tab-separated) text file``` options.
 Finally, the data is compressed using the "gzip compressed" option.
-Pressing the ```get output``` directs the user to a 2nd page that allows you to select the required data fields (Figures 3a and 3b).
+Pressing the ```get output``` button directs the user to a 2nd page that allows you to select the required data fields (Figures 3a and 3b).
 Once the required fields have been set, pressing the ```get output``` button on this webpage will start the download.

 ![Figure 3a](images/fig3_genes.png)